glynawe/Vanilla/vanilla.md

 A *description* names and describes a data type, procedure, variable, module or constant.
 A description may be given more than once; descriptions with the same name must have the same type.

-A *declaration* is a description that also defines objects.
-An *object* is variable data or procedure code that will be included in an executable program.
+A *declaration* is a description that also defines *object code*.
+Object code is variable data or procedure code that will be included in an executable program.
 A declaration can only be made once.

 ## Modules and Interfaces